-During fiscal 2020, we provided our NEOs with limited, low cost perquisites, including financial counseling services and wellness exams.
+During fiscal 2021, we provided our NEOs with limited, low cost perquisites, including financial counseling services and wellness exams.
 We provide these limited perquisites to ensure our compensation program, as a whole, remains competitive with companies for which we compete for talent.
-In addition, during fiscal 2020, due to security concerns generated from his position with our company, we covered the costs associated with certain security measures at Mr. Coughlin's personal residence.
+In addition, during fiscal 2021, due to security concerns generated from his position with our company, we covered the costs associated with certain security measures at Mr. Coughlin's personal residence.
+We also covered costs associated with each NEO's and his guest's attendance at a company event in fiscal 2021.